 Graphics requirements when it comes to servers

-Naturally, servers are totally different animals compared to a standard PC.
+Naturally, servers are different animals compared to a standard PC.
 This is even somewhat true for a home server.

-A dedicated graphics card will be paramount when applications are needed by the server that requires more powerful graphical processing.
+A dedicated card will be paramount when applications are needed by the server that requires more powerful graphical processing.

 It’s a very similar situation for laptop computers